Muchori/muchori/README.md

 ### Hi there 👋 Muchori Here!

 ### A Passionate Software Developer
 I am passionate about software development and user experience.
-A passionate learner.
+A learner.

 * 📱 Working on Mobile and Web Development
 * REST APIs